 During the early months, first-year residents learn general radiographic interpretation, fluoroscopic techniques, and familiarize themselves with the vocabulary of Diagnostic Radiology.
 They are also exposed to the subspecialties of Body Imaging, Pediatric Radiology, and Neuroradiology.

 Most clinical rotations are 4 weeks in length and occur at one of the primary training sites.
 On average, residents spend the majority of their time at BMC and rotate at the VABHS for 1-2 blocks per year.
 Third-year residents attend the American Institute for Radiologic Pathology (AIRP) course in Diagnostic Radiology in Washington, D.C.

 Through the principle of graded responsibility through repeated exposure, residents gain increasing responsibility throughout their residency, and graduate as mature, independent, skilled, and confident radiologists.

-Given recent changes to the American Board of Radiology examinations, which now include an initial certification examination at the end of the third year of residency, we have restructured the residency curriculum accordingly.
+The American Board of Radiology examinations include an initial certification examination at the end of the third year of residency, we have structured the residency curriculum accordingly.
 Each resident will rotate through the core rotations including general radiology, neuroradiology, nuclear medicine, interventional radiology, breast imaging, body CT, ultrasound and MRI during the first 3 years of residency, with graded responsibility as the resident advances through their training.
 During the 4th year, residents can utilize 6 months of elective time with 2-3 month “mini-fellowship” elective blocks in various rotations of the resident’s choosing, based on a lottery system .

 Our physics curriculum begins from the start of residency training and continues up to the ABR Core exam and through the 4th year, using multiple resources.
 The physics curriculum may be found here.